mariadb-operator/mariadb-operator/docs/API_REFERENCE.md

-MaxScaleSpec defines the desired state of MaxScale
+MaxScaleSpec defines the desired state of MaxScale.

 _Appears in:_
 - [MaxScale](#maxscale)